Anmol-Shukla-20/AI_krishi_sahayak_Chatbot/README.md

 # AI_krishi_sahayak_Chatbot
-This is a project based on Crop recommendation based on machine learning(Random Forest) and cleaner UI.It is also powered by chatbot features to answer queries.
+This is a project based on Crop recommendation based on machine learning (Random Forest) and cleaner UI.It is also powered by chatbot features to answer queries.
+I am still working on this project where I am trying to make a All in one app for farmers that help them in farming and increase their productivity and helps them earn profit.

 ```python
 import numpy as np